ngabaldo/Repo/README.md

 ------------------------------------------------------------------
-NOTE: src.py needs the pytz module to run.
+NOTE: src.py needs the pytz module to run to make it timezone aware.
 The tests were run on a desktop computer, but I cannot access the pytz module in the cluster where I run .sh files.
 That is why I could not run "run_results.sh", but the results from the desktop computer seemed correct in all cases.
 ------------------------------------------------------------------

 1) Program description